graphery/graphane/src/web-component/README.md

 <g-my-component></g-my-component>
 ```

-In this example, we have inserted a simple ellipse with an SVG tag, but Graphery allows any type of
+In this example, we have inserted a simple ellipse with an SVG tag, but Graphane allows any type of
 content to create their graphics, from HTML, to Canvas, passing by the SVG format.
 Any content
 supported by modern browsers can be inserted inside the Shadow DOM of the component, even other web
 components.

-**Note*: all components of Graphery beginning with `g-`.
+**Note*: all components of Graphane beginning with `g-`.
 This prefix is not must be passed to the
 function `define().tag()`.

 ## Component life cycle